What is Kendo?

 Kendo Education Website - All United States Kendo Foundation

 Click the upper right-hand X to return to this page

-Remembering Sensei Inkee Lee
+In Gratitude to Sensei Inkee Lee

 The following video is a wonderful tribute to Sensei Inkee Lee.
-I am grateful that he was able to establish Kendo/Kumdo at my dojo (Defense Arts Center Upland) before moving to Oregon.
+I remain grateful that he was able to establish Kendo/Kumdo at my dojo (Defense Arts Center Upland) before moving to Oregon.
 Sensei, your legacy and Budo spirit will continue on.

 Sincerely, Sensei Ty Aponte